The white lipped python has a variety of scientific names, most of them based on the location of the exact subspecies that you’re going to keep.

 It is entirely possible that your white lipped python is not eating simply because it is not hungry.
 If it is not losing copious amounts of weight or seems to be struggling, don’t worry too much until one of these things happens.
 Try ‘dancing’ its prey around on tongs or trying other prey sources.

 Why is my white lipped python regurgitating?

 Your white lipped python is regurgitating because it is stressed or sick.
 If the white lipped python does not appear to be stressed (nor can you think of any reason why it may be), try again next week.
 If it regurgitates again, head to your vet.
 Something serious is wrong.

 Help, I think my white lipped python has scale rot or a respiratory infection!
 If you believe your white lipped python has scale rot or a respiratory infection, we strongly recommend that you head to your veterinarian immediately.
 Both of these are likely to be viral or bacterial in nature and most snakes do not respond well to home treatment.

 - Meet the rainbow white lipped python – Australian geographic

 - Regurgitation of Hair Pellets in White Lipped Pythons – Liasis albertisii – British Herpetological Society

 NATUSCH, Daniel JD et LYONS, Jessica A. Ecological attributes and trade of white-lipped pythons (Genus Leiopython) in Indonesian New Guinea.
 Australian Journal of Zoology, 2012, vol. 59, no 5, p.
 339-343.

 Ultimately, the white lipped python is a varied and beautiful snake that is an ideal display animal for those looking to start keeping more advanced animals.

-Between their iridescent scales, their flashy white mouths, and their bright temperaments, they are worthy of being a centerpiece in your collection.
+Between their iridescent scales, flashy white mouths, and bright temperaments, they are worthy of being a centerpiece in your collection.